 Eight: In a jug, whisk together the eggs, cream, nutmeg and reserved milk and pour onto the beef mixture.
 Bake in the oven for 30 minutes until the topping is golden.
 Garnish with extra bay leaves if you like.

-- Pack down the beef mixture: When you're layering the beef mixture and custard topping, make sure to pack down the beef mixture firmly into the baking dish.
+- When you're layering the beef mixture and custard topping, make sure to pack down the beef mixture firmly into the baking dish.
 This will ensure that the custard stays on top of the dish and doesn't sink to the bottom during baking.

-- Prepare the beef mixture ahead of time: To save time on the day of cooking, consider preparing the beef mixture ahead of time.
+- To save time on the day of cooking, consider preparing the beef mixture ahead of time.
 Let it cool down completely before transferring it to an airtight container and storing it in the fridge.
 You can also freeze the curried beef mince if you want to make it even further in advance.

-- Use good quality spices: The key to a delicious bobotie is in the spices.
-Make sure to use good quality curry powder and cumin to give your dish a great flavour.
+- The key to a delicious bobotie is in the spices.
+Make sure to use good quality curry paste and cumin to give your dish a great flavour.

-- Serve with sides: Bobotie is often served with yellow rice and chutney, but you can also serve it with other sides like roasted vegetables or a fresh salad.
+- Bobotie is often served with yellow rice and chutney, but you can also serve it with other sides like roasted vegetables or a fresh salad.

 🍴 Serving suggestions